 - In order to obtain permission from RHC, a written research proposal, External Research Request Form, and copy of the locally approved IRB materials (application, informed consent, instruments, etc.) need to be submitted for review.

-- As a condition of approval, a copy of all research findings needs to be submitted to the IRP office at the completion of the study.
+- As a condition of approval, a copy of all research findings needs to be submitted to the IE office at the completion of the study.

-Campus constituents should forward any external research requests to the Office of Institutional Research and Planning (IRP).
+Campus constituents should forward any external research requests to the Office of Institutional Effectiveness (IE).
 The Rio Hondo External Research Review Committee (ERRC) will review the application, discuss changes/implications with the requestor, and make a final recommendation on the project.
 Rio Hondo employees and students as well as external persons wishing to conduct external research projects should be directed to Caroline Durdella, Ph.D., Dean of Institutional Research and Planning.

 Source: Sections of the approval guidelines and External Research Request Form were adapted from Citrus College and Mt.
 SAC.